-- CNNs can also be applied to texts - Viewed as 1D images.
+- CNNs can also be applied to texts. - Viewed as 1D images.
 Each "pixel" is a word.
-The channels of the input 1D image are the dimensions of the word embeddings. - To be discussed in the following lectures. - Faster than RNNs, but usually worse results. - Pre-trained layers recently led to big improvements in NLP. - o Mostly using Transformers, a type of neural nets to be discussed in the following lectures.
-Used in BERT, ChatGPT, ... - Transformers are starting to be used in Computer Vision too.
+The channels of the input 1D image are the dimensions of the word embeddings. - o Faster than RNNs, but usually worse results. - Pre-trained layers recently led to big improvements NLP. - Mostly using Transformers, a type of neural nets not covered here.
+Used in BERT, ChatGPT, ... - More information on CNNs for text and Transformers in the Human-Computer Interaction course and the MSc courses "Natural Language Processing" and "Text Analytics" (slides/videos available on AUEB's e-class/MS Stream). - Transformers are starting to be used in Computer Vision too.